stavxyz/gitmux/docs/usage.md

 ## Environment Variables

-Every CLI option can also be set via an environment variable:
+Most CLI options can also be set via an environment variable:

 | CLI Option | Environment Variable |
 |------------|---------------------|